 Contact your local American Red Cross early in the hurricane season and before a storm to find the nearest shelter to you.
 You can also download their Shelter Finder App.
 Then, find the safest route to get there.
 You should also look to see if your local emergency shelter allows animals and family pets.
 If not, be sure that you have a plan for your animals.

 Take a walk outside once you have finished the paperwork, plans, and reviews to check out your landscaping and outdoor living space.
 You should consider trimming or removing any tree branches that might become missiles during a storm.
 Think about securing or storing anything loose that could also take flight during high winds while you are at it.
 Outdoor furniture and other objects can be potential hazards.
-Finally, turn off propane tanks.
+Finally, turn off propane tanks, shut off pool pumps and cover with water proof material.
 This goes for other utilities if you are instructed to do so by emergency personnel.

 There is one last thing to remember this hurricane season.
 If your Florida property sustains storm damage, you don’t have to do business with the insurance company all on your own.
 Aftermath Adjusters can handle that for you.
 Feel free to contact us for more information on how we can help you with such tasks.